PurelyCode/gem-yorditests/README.md

    ]
 ```
 In the config.json the property masked_area: is available in the root and in individual screens in the test_benchmarks array.
-Placing an mask in root will have the mask be applied to all screens during the comparision.
+Placing a mask in root will have the mask be applied to all screens during the comparision.
 Placing the mask on a screen will apply the mask only to that screen.
 So the screens get compared after both the benchmark and resulting screenshot have all global and local masks applied.